SarathLUN/udemy-building-modern-web-applications-with-go/section-08/072-an-aside-alternate-templating-engines/readme.md

 ```

 - and it's working as expected, it show the error detail if something wrong with our template.
+- in this lesson, we demonstrate another template engine called [`Jet`](https://github.com/CloudyKit/jet)
 - that's it, we are finishing lesson 72.
 Let continue to lesson 73.

 Keep moving forward, Happy Learning!...